-Buying Vs. Renting On-Premise Laundry Equipment
+Buying Vs. Renting On-Premises Laundry Equipment

-Buying on-premise laundry equipment is a one-time purchase, and can be claimed as a business asset and depreciated accordingly.
+Buying on-premises laundry equipment is a one-time purchase, and can be claimed as a business asset and depreciated accordingly.
 There is less paperwork to complete, and buying may be more cost-efficient as a long-term investment than renting.

 However, an upfront purchase can be expensive, as can maintenance and repairs.
 When deciding whether purchasing or renting laundry equipment is the best option for your business, you may want to consider:

 Have you heard of our new Laundry Equipment Subscription Service, or LESS?

 Depending on the size of your operation, purchasing on-premises laundry equipment may require a large capital investment to get started, but can lead to savings in the long-term.
 For companies where budget is a concern or cash flow is restricted, renting commercial washers and dryers requires a minimal investment at the outset and a relatively small, predictable monthly payment thereafter may better suit your needs.

 High-quality on-premises laundry equipment has many advantages – it lasts longer, is more energy-efficient, and provides better results than an inferior product.
 However, high-quality laundry machines are more expensive, so renting may maximize your ability to get the best commercial laundry equipment with easy payment options.

 Renting often allows a business to replace outdated equipment with upgraded machines during the term of the rental, ensuring that your business has access to the most up-to-date and efficient equipment on the market.

 4. Maintenance / Repair